getappmap/appmap-js/docs/using-navie-ai/how-to-open-navie.md

 layout: docs
 title: Docs - AppMap Navie
 description: "Learn how to open AppMap Navie in your code editor.
 Open Navie in your VS Code or JetBrains code editor to start working with Navie AI"
-name: How to Open Navie
+name: Open Navie
-step: 2
+step: 1
 navie: true
 toc: true
-redirect_from: [/docs/using-navie-ai/using-navie.html#how-to-open-navie]
+redirect_from: [/docs/using-navie-ai/using-navie.html#how-to-open-navie, /docs/navie/how-to-open-navie]
 ---

-# How to Open Navie <!-- omit in toc -->
+# Open Navie <!-- omit in toc -->

 - [In VS Code](#in-vs-code)
 - [In JetBrains](#in-jetbrains)